 Take dish sponges and cut out basic shapes.
 Then have your preschooler dip the sponges in paint and stamp the sponge shapes on craft paper.
-This activity allows your child to see basic shapes in their three-dimensional form.
+This activity lets your child see basic shapes in their 3D form.

 3. Shapes scavenger hunt